-Legacy’s mission is to secure for current and future generations a land base for nature, agriculture, fresh water and recreation in Washtenaw and Jackson Counties and beyond.
+Legacy’s mission is to secure for current and future generations a land base for nature, agriculture, fresh water and recreation in Washtenaw, Jackson, and Lenawee Counties and beyond.
 The staff partners to advance the strategic plan, including a goal set in 2008 to protect 25,000 acres of the most important lands in Washtenaw and Jackson Counties.
 These counties lie at the heart of the “Emerald Arc,” a swath of protected land surrounding the population centers of Southern Michigan.
 Throughout the Arc are found some of America’s most productive farmland, as well as lakes and rivers that impact water quality in the entire Great Lakes Basin.
 Working with our partners and with the community, Legacy is committed to ensuring that future generations enjoy the clean water, fresh food, scenic rural heritage, and peaceful recreational opportunities that have characterized Washtenaw and Jackson counties for generations.

 Founded in 1971, Legacy Land Conservancy is Michigan’s oldest organization dedicated to the voluntary conservation of locally important land.
 Legacy is a private 501(c)(3) nonprofit organization that works with individuals, landowners, organizations, and local government to protect forests, prairies, farms, wetlands, and waters.
 Legacy enjoys a nearly 50-year record of protecting the beautiful places and unique character of southern Michigan.

 In 1971, faced with growing concerns about the potential for development of land along the Huron River, a group of Ann Arbor leaders banded together as the Washtenaw Land Conservancy to acquire land along the river and keep it in public trust.
 Their work produced such community gems as the Osborne Mills Riverlands Preserve, Black Pond Woods, and parts of Bandemer Park and Bird Hills Nature Area.
 In 1989, the Potawatomi Land Trust was formed to focus on the protection of farmland.
 In 1999, Washtenaw Land Conservancy and Potawatomi Land Trust merged to form Washtenaw Land Trust.
 In 2008, the Land Trust took steps to formally extend its service area throughout Jackson County.
 This action was a response to increased landowner interest, and represented a recognition that Jackson County possesses some of the world’s rarest natural areas, worthy of a concentrated land-protection effort.
 The organization acted to reflect this new reality by changing its name to Legacy Land Conservancy.
 Shortly thereafter, Legacy became one of the first accredited land trusts in the nation.
 This accreditation is a testament to nearly 50 years of voluntary conservation, supported by our extended community, and adhering to a set of standards designed to help guarantee that our work will endure forever.
-In late 2014, Legacy was reaccredited by the Land Trust Accreditation Commission in 2014 and again, in 2020.
+Legacy was reaccredited by the Land Trust Accreditation Commission in 2014 and again, in 2020.

 Legacy Land Conservancy is a 501(c)(3) organization, and a member of the Land Trust Alliance and Heart of the Lakes.